Residence Life and Housing FAQs

 - Are you a morning or a night person?
 How will we work this out if we are opposites?

-- Talk about music (types, volume, when is it okay to play it?, etc.)
+- What about music (types, volume, when is it OK to play it, etc.)?

 - How are we going to handle disagreements?

-- What about room decorations, i.e. posters, setup, etc.
+- What about room decorations, such as posters, setup, etc.

-Residential Life, Campus Security and the University Facilities administration have taken many precautions to limit the danger of a fire in the residential halls, but the main responsibility falls on our students.
-All policies regarding fall safety should be adhered to at all times.
-Campus security does regular walk-throughs of our communities with a member of the River Forest Fire Department.
+The Department of Residence Life and Housing, Department of Public Safety and the University Physical Plant have taken many precautions to limit the danger of a fire in the residence halls, but the main responsibility falls on our students.
+All policies regarding fire safety should be adhered to at all times.
+Department of Public Safety does regular walk-throughs of our communities with a member of the River Forest Fire Department.
 In addition, please do not tamper with fire safety equipment and treat all fire alarms as if they are real.

 A “tornado watch” means that conditions are right for the possible formation of a tornado.
 A “tornado warning” means that a funnel cloud has been spotted and that shelter should be sought immediately.
-In the case of a tornado warning, hall staff or campus security officers will make rounds to notify students of the warning.
+In the case of a tornado warning, hall staff or Public Safety officers will make rounds to notify students of the warning.
 The basement and tunnels are made available for shelter.
 Students should act immediately in seeking proper shelter, moving away from windows and seeking out interior rooms on the lowest level of the building.
 If response time is not available, students should move immediately to the hallway, shutting their room door, face the wall, and kneel, covering your head with your arms and hands.
-Oak Park and River Forest have an active tornado warning system siren, which if this goes off, students should act immediately.
-Remember that simply because the siren stops, students should not leave shelter until the all clear on campus is given which is the ringing of the chapel bell for two minutes or direction from campus security officers.
+Oak Park and River Forest have an active tornado warning system siren—if this goes off, students should act immediately.
+Remember that simply because the siren stops, students should not leave shelter until the all-clear on campus is given, which is the ringing of the chapel bell for two minutes or direction from Public Safety personnel.
+Students are encouraged to sign up for text safety alerts in the Concordia Connect Portal.

 Theft is a relatively easy thing to prevent in our halls since most thefts occur due to a lack of attention by our residents.
 Always lock your room door and take your keys with you whenever you leave.
 Never lend your keys out to anyone else.
 Any guest in the hall should be escorted by their host.
-Do not leave your laptop, book bag, school books, or other personal items unattended in a non-secure location.
-Report any suspicious activity to campus security immediately.
+Do not leave your laptop, book bag, school books or other personal items unattended in a non-secure location.
+Report any suspicious activity to the Department of Public Safety immediately.

 Concordia University Chicago has a long and wonderful history.
 Accordingly, so do many of our residential halls.
-With the addition of age we face many challenges within our halls.
-Although the university and our campus physical plant work hard to upgrade our facilities, sometimes, unexpected issues arise.
-If any damage should occur within your room you should immediately report this to your Resident Assistant or Resident Director.
-They will take note of the issue and relay this information to our physical plant director.
+Although the University and our Physical Plant team work hard to upgrade our facilities, sometimes, unexpected issues arise.
+If any damage should occur within your room you should immediately report this via work order.
+To submit a non-emergency work order, log into your Concordia Connect portal and select the "Resources" page to lead you to the work order submission page.
+You may also report work orders to your Resident Assistant or Resident Director.
 Please be aware that at times, certain things need to be prioritized in addressing of issues.
 Physical Plant employees work hard to address any issues with immediacy and concern.
 If damage has occurred due to actions of a student, additional charges or penalties may apply.

-The Department of Residential Life at Concordia University Chicago is responsible for the day-to-day operations of the residential halls.
+The Department of Residence Life and Housing at Concordia University Chicago is responsible for the day-to-day operations of the residence halls.
 We work to support our academic mission by creating environments that are supportive of the development of academic success.
 This is not something that can be done without the support and civility of our students.
-In a group living situation, guidelines exist to insure that we insure the rights and privileges of each member of our residential community.
+In a group living situation, guidelines exist to ensure the rights and privileges of each member of our on-campus community.
 Students are expected to adhere to these standards.
-Any student that is found in violations of these standards will be directed through the Student Conduct Process as a result of their violation.
-In addition, the University and Residential Life have established policies for the residential halls.
-Not all issues that arise can be addressed by specific policy and therefore, community members should act in creating a policy together for their floor that will address an issue.
+Any student that is found in violation of these standards will be directed through the Student Conduct Process as a result of their violation.
+In addition, the Department of Residence Life and Housing have established policies for the residential halls.
+Not all issues that arise can be addressed by specific policy, and therefore, community members should act in creating a policy together for their floor that will address an issue.
 This involvement is critical to the success of a community standards approach.